 Hallie Booth

 With advanced degrees in special education and educational leadership from Northern Kentucky University and Xavier University, Hallie brings both academic expertise and practical experience to her work.
 She remains open to roles such as curriculum consultant, manager, coordinator, specialist, and educational consultant.
-Known for her passion, reliability, and unwavering commitment to student success, she continues to support schools and educators in delivering meaningful, transformative learning experiences.
+Known for her passion, reliability, and unwavering commitment to student success, she continues to support schools and educators in delivering meaningful and transformative learning experiences.

 • Xavier University